0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 # Sentinel-Lab-Failed-Login

 ## Introduction
-This lab help you get ramped up with Microsoft Sentinel and provide hands-on practical experience for product features, capabilities, and scenarios.
+This lab will help you get ramped up with Microsoft Sentinel and provide hands-on practical experience for product features, capabilities, and scenarios.

 We will set up Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
 We will observe live attacks (RDP Brute Force) from all around the world.
 We will use a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map and the fact that Microsoft Sentinel offers a 30-day free trial.